rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 }
 ```

-Save this event if you are going to edit and use it for multiple role, policy creations.
+Test and Save this event if you are going to edit and use it for multiple role, policy creations.

+This should have created your role with proper trust entity (external-id), policy and attached the policy to role.